-3. If the above obligations are not fulfilled in full or on time, the User is entitled to suspend the execution of the Agreement until the Other Party has fulfilled all of its obligations.
-The costs and the other consequences arising from this shall be at the expense and risk of the Other Party.
+2. If the above obligations are not fulfilled in full or on time, the Company is entitled to suspend the execution of the Agreement until the Buyer has fulfilled all of its obligations.
+The costs and the other consequences arising from this shall be at the expense and risk of the Buyer.

-4. If the Other Party fails to comply with its obligations and the User fails to require performance by the Other Party, it shall not affect the User’s right to require performance at a later date.
+3. If the Buyer fails to comply with its obligations and the Company fails to require performance by the Buyer, it shall not affect the Company’s right to require performance at a later date.

 Article 6: Confidential information

-1. The Other Party shall treat and undertake to observe confidentiality of all information concerning the (content of the) Agreement or the order as well as all (other) information that the Other Party has obtained in the context of concluding and executing the Agreement from or about the User in confidence, including but not limited to: transactions contemplated by these General Terms and Conditions, and negotiations concerning the same, secrets or confidential commercial, financial, marketing, technical or other information, compatibility information, User’s Knowhow, trade secrets and other information in any form or medium whether disclosed orally or in writing before or after the date of the Agreement which the other Party knows or has reason to know is confidential, together with any reproductions of such information in any form or medium or any part(s) of this information.
-The Other Party only provides this information to its employees or other third parties insofar as necessary for the execution of the Agreement and only with the prior written approval of the User.
+1. Parties shall treat and undertake to observe confidentiality of all information concerning the (contents of the) Agreement or the order as well as all (other) information that the Parties have obtained in the context of concluding and executing the Agreement from or about the other Party in confidence, such as transactions contemplated by these General Terms and Conditions, and negotiations concerning the same, secrets or confidential commercial, financial, marketing, technical or other information, compatibility information, Knowhow, trade secrets and other information in any form or medium whether disclosed orally or in writing before or after the date of the Agreement which the other Party knows or has reason to know is confidential, together with any reproductions of such information in any form or medium or any part(s) of this information.
+Each party shall only provide this information to its employees or other third parties insofar as necessary for the execution of the Agreement.

-2. The Other Party shall take every reasonable precautionary measure in order to maintain confidentiality of this information.
-This duty of confidentiality also applies to its employees and third parties which are involved in the execution of the agreement under the Other Party’s responsibility.
+2. Each Party shall take every reasonable precautionary measure in order to maintain confidentiality of this information.
+This duty of confidentiality also applies to its employees and third parties which are involved in the execution of the Agreement.

-4. The Other Party may not use the name of the User and/or the content of the agreement as a reference, without the prior written approval of the User.
+4. The Buyer may not use the name of the Company and/or the content of the Agreement as a reference, without the prior written approval of the Company.

 Article 7: Delivery, delivery terms

-1. Agreed delivery terms shall never be considered as strict deadlines.
-If the User fails to meet its delivery obligations in full or on time, the Other Party must give notice of default to the User and grant the User a reasonable time to meet these delivery obligations at a later date.
+1. Delivery terms shall never be considered as strict deadlines.
+If the Company fails to meet its delivery obligations in full or on time, the Buyer must give notice of default to the Company and grant the Company a reasonable time to meet these delivery obligations at a later date.

-2. The User is entitled to deliver in phases, whereby each partial delivery may be invoiced separately.
+2. The Company is entitled to deliver in phases, whereby each partial delivery may be invoiced separately.

-4. Dispatch or transport of the Items shall take place at the expense and risk of the Other Party in a manner to be decided by the User.
-The User is not liable for any damage of whatever nature that is related to the dispatch or the transport of the Items.
+4. Dispatch or transport of the Items shall take place at the expense and risk of the Buyer in a manner to be decided by the Company.
+The Company is not liable for any damage of whatever nature that is related to the dispatch or the transport of the Items.

-5. If the User delivers the Items itself to the Other Party, the risk of the Items will pass at the moment that these Items arrive at the Other Party’s recorded address or are in fact at its disposal.
+5. If the Company itself delivers the Items to the Buyer, the risk will pass at the moment that these Items arrive at the Buyer’s recorded address or are in fact at its disposal.

-8. An agreed delivery term will not take effect until the moment that the User has received all information required for the delivery and the possible agreed (advance) payment of the Other Party.
+7. An agreed delivery term will not take effect until the moment that the Company has received all information required for the delivery and in case of pre-paid delivery the agreed (advance) payment of the Buyer.
 If a delay arises from this, the delivery term shall be extended accordingly.

 Article 8: Packaging

-1. Packaging that is designated to be used several times shall remain the property of the User.
-This packaging may not be used by the Other Party for any purpose other than for which it is designated.
+1. Packaging that is designated to be used several times shall remain the property of the Company.
+This packaging may not be used by the Buyer for any purpose other than for which it is designated.

-2. The User shall determine if the packaging must be returned by the Other Party free of charge or that it shall collect the packaging itself at the expense of the Other Party.
+2. The Company shall determine if the packaging must be returned by the Buyer without additional charge to the Company or that it shall collect the packaging itself at the expense of the Buyer.

-3. The User is entitled to charge the Other Party a fee for this packaging.
-If the packaging is returned by the Other Party for free within the term agreed, the User must take back this packaging and pay back the fee charged for this to the Other Party or deduct it from the fee that the Other Party has to pay for packaging on the following delivery.
-The User shall at all times have the right to deduct a 10% handling fee from the amount to be paid back or settled.
+3. The Company is entitled to charge the Buyer a fee for this packaging.
+If the packaging is returned by the Buyer within the term agreed and without additional charge to the Company, the Company must take back this packaging and pay back the fee charged for this to the Buyer or deduct it from the fee that the Buyer has to pay for packaging on the following delivery.
+The Company shall at all times have the right to deduct a 10% handling fee from the amount to be paid back.

-4. If the packaging is damaged, incomplete or has been destructed, the Other Party shall be liable for the damage and its entitlement to a repayment of the fee shall lapse.
+4. If the packaging is damaged, incomplete or has been destructed, the Buyer shall be liable for the damage.

-6. Packaging for single use does not have to be taken back by the User and may be left at the Other Party’s.
-Possible costs for removal shall be at the expense of the Other Party.
+5. Packaging for single use does not have to be taken back by the Company and may be left at the Buyer’s.
+Possible costs for removal shall be at the expense of the Buyer.

 Article 9: Complaints and returns

-2. Other complaints must be reported to the User in writing – accompanied by a full test-report – immediately after discovery, yet ultimately within fourteen (14) days of the receipt of the relevant services and/or Items.
+2. Other complaints must be reported to the Company in writing – accompanied by a full test-report – immediately after discovery, yet ultimately within fourteen (14) days of the receipt of the relevant Services and/or Items.

 4. No complaints can be lodged;